MikroElektronika/mikrosdk_click_v2/clicks/expand11/details.md

 ## Example Description

-> This example demonstrates the use of Expand 11 click board by setting and reading the port state.
+> This example demonstrates the use of Expand 11 Click board by setting and reading the port state.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which sets the pins P0-P1 as output and P2-P3 as input.
+> Initializes the driver and performs the Click default configuration which sets the pins P0-P1 as output and P2-P3 as input.

 ```c